-ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or complete ed; Amber - C Off target; Red - Significantly off target; Grey - Missing information or status N/A 61.
-Map current provision to ensure that appropriate national care pathways are incorporated and audited in hospitals and the community.
-AMBER Southampton are represented nationally to ensure national directives are implemented, e.g. following the demise of the LCP, we have developed and implemented an 'individualised care plan for the last days and hours of life' based on the 5 Key Priorities of Care document.
-DNACPR is audited in acute hospitals with adherence to the recent Tracey judgement AMBER care bundle to identify and support people to achieve their preferred wishes at the EOL (rolled out in acute hospital).
-The Transform programme - enabling more people to be supported to live and die well in their preferred place.
-Actively working with UHS west Hampshire looking at recommissioning end of life care, Chrissie Dawson 62.
-Extend palliative care to other diseases besides cancer and ensure access to physical, psychological, social and spiritual care.
-AMBER Countess Mountbatten House was successful in a DOH grant to improve the facilities at the hospice, the refurbishment included appropriate surroundings to care for people with a non-cancer diagnosis approaching EOL, as a result CMH has seen an increase in the number of people with a non-malignancy receiving care.
-Currently working with providers e.g. UHS to look at recommissioning end of life care to extend beyond cancer and increase opportunities to enable people to die at home as a choice.
+ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or comple ted; Amber - Off target; Red - Significantly off target; Grey - Missing information or status s N/A have, as one of many organisations that may provide care for people who are approaching end of life.
+End of life care includes care for people in their last years, months and days of life as well as care after death.
+Developing an end of life 'rapid response' model with acute and community providers to provide support to patients, their families and carers to achieve their preferred place of care/death.
+62. Extend palliative care to other diseases besides cancer and ensure access to physical, psychological, social and spiritual care.
+Green Countess Mountbatten House was successful in a Department of Health grant to improve the facilities at the hospice, the refurbishment included appropriate surroundings to extend care for people with a non-cancer diagnosis approaching EOL, as a result the hospice has seen an increase in the number of people with a non-malignancy receiving care.
 Chrissie Dawson 63.
 Establish an end of life care register accessible to all appropriate service providers (e.g. Out of Hours Service).
-RED This has slipped for Southampton (and SHIP) as the preferred IT platform has been superseded by the Hampshire Health Record, with the timescales for the End of Life plans for the end of summer 2015.
-This action will be reviewed.
-Consideration will be given on the best approach in the End of Life Review and Better Care planning.
-Chrissie Dawson 64.
+RED This has slipped for Southampton (and SHIP) as the preferred IT platform has been superseded by the Hampshire Health Record (HHR), with the timescales for the End of Life plans for the end of summer 2015.
+The EOL care plans which are produced by GP's and Solent Community Teams are uploaded to the HHR as documents under the EOL Care Planning folder.
+The CCG has commissioned graphnet, the IT supplier of HHR, to develop an automated care plan format which will include all the elements required under EPACCS (Tina has been involved in this).
+The new care plan formats, which are called CareCentric+ are due to become operational in September this year.
+They need to go through a period of testing and trialling.
+This work will also feed into the pan-Hampshire work to develop an interoperability platform under the CHIP Programme.
+Governance Structures and business cases of the development of this are underway.
+Dr Mark Kelsey CCG clinical lead is also the lead for the HHR/CHIP.
+Sean Dawtry is the rep from SCC on this programme.
+ICU / Chrissie Dawson 64.
 Have timely bereavement counselling available.
-AMBER Family member/carers receive an initial contact from provider who cared for deceased with signposting to appropriate services as required.
-SCCCG is continuing to work with providers and the voluntary sector to ensure feedback from the national VOICES survey is considered going forward.
-This has been included in the End of Life Review.
-Chrissie Dawson
+AMBER Family member/carers receive an initial contact from the provider who cared for their deceased relative, with signposting to appropriate services as required.
+Work is continuing with providers and the voluntary sector to ensure feedback from the national VOICES survey is considered going forward.
+Bereavement support is provided for in-patients and their families/carers at Countess Mountbatten Hospice.
+Wider bereavement support is being considered in line with the EOL strategy refresh and developed in conjunction with bereavement charities.
+ICU / Chrissie Dawson